acgerstein/diskImageR/DiskAssay.md

 vignette.ML2 has been written to the global environment
 ```

+Note that this function may take several minutes to run.

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3-1.png)

 ### [OPTIONAL] Save the maximum likelihood results